victerryso/flip_the_mrs/Week_03/imageinterpretation.rst

 12. Submit
 -----------------
-Submit a certificate from the image interpretation quizzes by Week 12.
+Submit a certificate from the image interpretation quizzes by Week 12  12 via `Blackboard <http://elearning.sydney.edu.au>`_.